 Fair maps can be produced.
-Shown below are examples of fair maps for the North Carolina Congressional delegation, and the Wisconsin State Assembly and Pennsylvania State House.
+Shown below are examples of fair maps for the North Carolina Congressional delegation, the Wisconsin State Assembly and the Pennsylvania State House.
 For all three maps, the districts are compact, contiguous and meet population requirements; the maps respect local jurisdictional boundaries; and, because the districts are compact, the maps are designed to assure that minorities and communities of interest are represented.
-Most importantly, the maps are representationally fair.
-In each of these maps, the party distribution of likely representatives matches the party distribution of the voting behavior in the state.
+Most importantly, the maps are verified to be fair, that is, free of gerrymandering.
+In each of these maps, each party's share of districts matches the party's share of statewide voting behavior.